sunjay/turtle/examples/README.md

 **Source Code**: [nestedcubes.rs](nestedcubes.rs)

-This one is quite interesting: it draws a hexagonal spiral with a regularly fading color until it makes it go back to the original one, but it slowly reveals a form of visual illusion showing nested concentric three-dimensional cubes isometrically projected onto the two-dimensional space of the canvas.
+This example draws a hexagonal spiral with a fading color that alternates between blue and white.
+It creates an illusion of nested three-dimensional cubes isometrically projected onto the two-dimensional space of the canvas.

 ### Randomly-colored Tornado